 SOME OF THE BEST PLACES TO EAT IN RHODES

-Rhodes, Greece: is a must-visit destination for food lovers!
+Rhodes is also a must-visit destination for food lovers!
 Greek cuisine is famous around the world for its delicious flavors and fresh ingredients, and Rhodes is no exception.
 The island is home to many fantastic restaurants.

 Art Falafel George & Maria Restaurant – We were so impressed with this restaurant we ate here twice during our stay.
 They serve a selection of meat and veggie dishes that are equally tasty.
 George couldn’t wait to tell us about the food they serve, his family and the island.
 He treated us like we had known him for years.

 He wanted us try some samples of homemade Beef Stifado and Harissa while we decided what we wanted off the menu.
 The Harissa was available for sale.
 We made sure we bought a jar and took it home with us.
 It was absolutely delicious.
 The Stifado I ate on our second visit.
 Vicky had the Falafel plate, and she said they were absolutely incredible.
 Address: 16 Mandilara, Rodos 851 00.

 Mama Sofia – Amazing friendly staff, amazing service and good, food.
 In a perfect location, a short walk from the city walls and directly opposite the medieval clock tower.
 We ordered the chicken plate & moussaka.
 Both were incredibly tasty and highly recommended.

 Dia Xoiros, Gyro’s – Ok, so we ate here several times during our stay.
 Quick, delicious Gyro’s served straight to your table or to take-away.
 Address: Str.
 Griva 23, Rodos 851 31.